Sharing genealogical resources, stories and techniques from one determined researcher to others.

 I agreed with Jack that libraries often served as the source of information and discovery for our communities.
 Woodworkers would review Popular Mechanics or Woodworking magazines for ideas to build.
 My oldest brother, Joe, learned to build radios and simple electronics from magazines.
 These early experiences formed a pathway to his career as an Engineer and Systems Analyst.

 Early memories and experiences shape our love of history and often form the foundation for our desire to collect and share the stories of our family.
 As my great-neice and great-nephew were found climbing in the cherry tree in their grandparents' yard, I was reminded of my mulberry tree just down the hill from where they climbed.
-[They live in the historic house where Mrs. Frey watched out her window.]
+[Their grandparents live in the historic house where Mrs. Frey watched out her window.]
 Dig deep, share your stories, and help those who follow you to create their own special memories.
 Keep the story alive.

 Be sure to record or write down the stories/memories of your family.
 Document the date, time and location for posterity.